Azure/Industrial-IoT/docs/modules/readme.md

 [Home](../readme.md)

-Azure Industrial IoT platform includes modules for [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/) to connect your factory network.
+Azure Industrial IoT Platform includes modules for [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/) to connect your factory network.

 The following modules are part of the platform: